-- With QPASCC, develops policy positions on issues of concern to QPASCC partners, and consistent with CFSC's objectives, for discussion and dialogue with the Canadian Government and others. - Supports QPASCC's input into policy development at the international level, such as the UN, as appropriate. - At the direction of QPASCC, to facilitate Quaker participation in government consultations, and responses to legislation, directly or through ecumenical partnership organizations.
+- With QPASCC, develop policy positions on program issues that are consistent with CFSC's objectives, for discussion and dialogue with Friends, partners, policy makers and others.
+If Canadian policy is negatively affecting an overseas partner, QPASCC has a moral obligation to engage Canadians on the issue. - Support QPASCC's input into policy processes at the international level, such as the UN, as appropriate. - At the direction of QPASCC, facilitate Quaker participation in government consultations, and responses to legislation, directly or through ecumenical partnership organizations.